 A brief overview of what services you can offer and on what basis.

-Hydrotherapy pools in England can remain open during the lockdown
+Hydrotherapy pools in England

-CSP members in all sectors should seek to continue to run physiotherapy services during the national lockdown.
 All relevant public health rules relating to social distancing, risk assessment and PPE must be followed to keep clinicians and patients as safe as possible.

 Can I offer aquatic physiotherapy in a hydrotherapy pool?

-Decisions about the use of hydrotherapy pools in NHS settings should be made by the local NHS service.
+Yes aquatic therapy can be provided and decisions about the use of hydrotherapy pools in NHS settings should be made by the local NHS service.

-Additionally, locally determined infection prevention and control measures should be adopted to reduce transmission risks through poolside activity (for example, effective cleaning of hoists, shower chairs rails and so on).
+Additionally, locally determined infection prevention and control measures should be adopted to reduce transmission risks through poolside activity, (for example, effective cleaning of hoists, shower chairs rails and so on).

 Members should refer to: